Cisco-Talos/clamav-documentation/src/faq/faq-eol.md

 A new LTS feature release will be identified *approximately* every **two (2)** years.

-*Users must stay up-to-date with the latest patch versions for continued support.
-As of 2022-05-04, that means version 0.103.6.*
+*Users must stay up-to-date with the latest patch versions for continued support.*

 ## Regular (non-LTS) Feature Releases